cas-bigdatalab/piflow-web/README.md

 To Run Piflow Web：
 - Note:
   - 1.The piflow server must be running before running piflow-web
-  - 2.This version can choose any of "H2DB" and "MySQL" database
+  - 2.This version can only choose "MySQL" database
 - run piflow web on intellij:

   - edit config.properties